 – Opening a drywall

 Never break through your drywall until you are a hundred percent sure where the location of the frozen pipe is.
-Make sure the ground and the surrounding area is fully dry when using electrical equipment to melt the ice.
+Make sure the ground and the surrounding area are fully dry when using electrical equipment to melt the ice.
 Don't use a torch or a flashlight to heat your frozen pipeline, it will cause damage to the pipe and start a fire.

 – Do not use chemical products